 • Olive Oil – for richness.
 I usually use light olive oil since it has a more neutral flavor.

 • Garlic – for flavor.
-You can use a fresh garlic clove or 1/2 tsp of garlic powder.
+Use a fresh garlic clove or 1/2 tsp garlic powder or onion powder.

 • Salt – for flavor.
-Feel free to reduce the amount of a low-sodium option.
+Feel free to reduce the amount for a low-sodium option.
+You can also swap the salt for white miso, if desired, for more umami flavor.

-• Basil – or any other herb of choice, such as oregano or parsley, for flavor.
+• Basil – or any other fresh herbs of choice, such as oregano or parsley, for flavor.
 You can also use some pesto if you have some.
 (Omit basil if you are using the ricotta for a sweet treat.)

 • Plain Soy Milk – to achieve the right consistency.
 You can also use water if you want.
-If you use high-protein tofu, you will need up to 1/4 cup of liquid to achieve the correct texture.
+If you use high-protein tofu, you may need up to 1/4 cup of liquid to reach the right texture.

 Helpful tools